 9. Are there any formalities for designating a DPO?

-No, unlike the Directive 95/46/EC which speaks of "appointing" a DPO, the GDPR uses the term "designate" which implies that there are no formalities required when designating a DPO, such as notifying or appointing the DPO with the supervisory authorities.
-National laws may nonetheless impose additional requirements on organizations when designating a DPO, such as notifying the employee representative bodies.
+Unlike the Directive 95/46/EC which speaks of "appointing" a DPO, the GDPR uses the term "designate" which implies that there are no legal formalities required when designating a DPO, such as submitting a formal notification or appointment form to the supervisory authorities (which is currently the case in France, for example).
+Nonetheless, article 37(7) does require companies to communicate the contact details of their DPO to the supervisory authorities but it is unclear in what form this must be carried out and the WP29 guidance remains silent on this point.
+National laws may impose additional requirements on organizations when designating a DPO, such as notifying the employee representative bodies.

 10. Are there additional requirements that apply to to DPOs under national law?